homeport/havener/README.md

 ## Introducing Havener

-If you use a Kubernetes cluster, chances are very high that you use `kubectl` and possibly `helm` a lot.
+If you use a Kubernetes cluster, chances are very high that you use `kubectl` a lot.
 These are fine tools and allow you to do everything you need to do, but there are use cases where you end up with a very long `kubectl` command in your terminal.
-This is why we created `havener` to introduce a convenience wrapper around both `kubectl` and `helm`.
+This is why we created `havener` to introduce a convenience wrapper around `kubectl`.
 Think of it as a swiss army knife for Kubernetes tasks.
-Possible use cases are for example executing a command on multiple pods at the same time, retrieving usage details, or deploying a sequence of Helm Charts with custom pre- and post-install hooks.
+Possible use cases are for example executing a command on multiple pods at the same time, or retrieving usage details.

 ## Ok, tell me more